MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-performance.md

 For more information, go to [Evaluate your model](manage-model.md#evaluate-your-model).

-## Understand data influence for prediction models
+## Data influence for prediction models

 Each time you train a prediction model, AI Builder shows  a list of the most influential data fields in the training.